mmz-001/mmz-001/README.md

 ## 🚀 Frameworks

-- React/React Native
+- React
-- Gatsby
+- LangChain
 - NextJS
 - Redux
 - Recoil
 - Tailwind

 I'm always looking for new challenges and opportunities to improve my skills.
-If you have an interesting project or an idea you think I could contribute to, feel free to drop me a message💬
+If you have an interesting project or an idea you think I could contribute to, you can reach me at [mmzappdev@gmail.com](mailto:mmzappdev@gmail.com)